Rules for Ready/Valid Handshakes and Synchronization

 After a handshake completes, the source interface drops valid if it has no more data, otherwise it keeps valid high for the next handshake, which may complete in the same clock cycle.
 Similarly, the destination interface drops ready if it cannot accept more data, otherwise it keeps ready high and can complete the next handshake in the same clock cycle if valid is also high.

-It is possible, although incorrect, to have the destination interface accept data at the moment the source interface asserts valid, then signal ready to complete the handshake, after the data is processed, to move the source interface to the next data item.
+It is possible to delay a handshake and have the destination interface accept data at the moment the source interface asserts valid, then signal ready to complete the handshake, after the accepted data is processed, to move the source interface to the next data item.

-Although this is legal and will work, it obscures the operation of the logic, and breaks pipelining since the source interface cannot begin processing and presenting the next data item concurrently with the destination interface processing the current data item.
+Although this delayed handshake is legal and will work, it interferes with conventional dataflow pipelining since the source interface cannot begin processing and presenting the next data item concurrently with the destination interface processing the current data item.
 If the source and destination processing times are equal, which is the optimum when pipelining, this incorrect handshake will halve the throughput instead of doubling it!

 Sampling Changing Data